By Brian Feehan, President, ITA

 The circulation numbers of combined media outlets reporting on NFSD 2019 was 87,197,904 (an increase of approximately 20,000 from 2018).
 We are looking forward to and encourage all industry professionals to join us for our 7th annual National Forklift Safety Day that will be held on June 9, 2020 in Washington, DC.
 Please visit the ITA website www.indtrk.org for information on NFSD 2020.

 Jerome H. Powell, the Federal Reserve chair, described an optimistic picture of the United States economy before Congress in November, though he warned that threats to the outlook persisted.
 Mr. Powell stated in his remarks, “in particular, sluggish growth abroad and trade developments have weighed on the economy and pose ongoing risks.”
-With the legislative calendar window closing and presidential election year politics looming it is critical that Congress and the Administration conclude trade policy negotiations to provide business with some “certainty” in the market to make sound decisions based on facts.
-Thank you.
+With the legislative calendar window closing and presidential election year politics looming, it is critical that Congress and the Administration conclude trade policy negotiations to provide business with some “certainty” in the market to make sound decisions based on facts.